jlndk/devoops/report/12_Systems-Architecture.md

 ![Deployment](images/Deployment.png "Deployment Diagram")

-The MiniTwit system is deployed on a Droplet, a server the cloud provider [DigitalOcean](https://www.digitalocean.com/).
+The MiniTwit system is deployed on a Droplet, a server hosted by the cloud provider [DigitalOcean](https://www.digitalocean.com/).
 The different services are containerized with docker and orchestrated with docker-compose, which also handles startup order.
 In the current iteration of the system this is all done on a single server as can be seen from the above diagram.
 Each component could be moved to separate servers without major problems, a process which was in progress on the branch [swarm](https://github.com/jlndk/devoops/tree/swarm), but due to being short on time this was not completed in time.
 More on this in the Scaling section.

 #### Sub systems